 As Vienna is the only place in Austria with a metro system, other towns and cities all rely on bus services for public transport.
 While some parts of Austria do have electric trams available, the bus service is far more popular.
 Many of the larger cities have a punctual and efficient bus service that is relied upon by a huge number of Austrians.

 While driving around Austria is pretty straightforward, some areas are pretty steep and may offer complications such as minor avalanches.
 These are very rarely serious but expats are encouraged to learn the road theory as quickly as possible and have a reliable vehicle if they are considering driving.
 Just remember that if you bring your own vehicle, as soon as you are registered as a resident of Austria you must exchange your licence plates for Austrian ones.

-Austria is currently a member of the European Union and as such has been using the euro as their currency since the 1st of January 2002.
-Prior to this Austria used the former national currency of schilling.
+Austria is currently a member of the European Union and as such has been using the euro as its currency since the 1st of January 2002.
+Prior to this Austria used the former national currency of the schilling.

 When the euro was introduced as the official currency the Austrian government enforced a three-year transition period so markets and people could adjust to the change.
 The Austrian National Bank, Österreichische Nationalbank, has promised to keep exchanging schilling banknotes and coins for an indefinite period.

 Expats looking to open up a bank account in Austria should have relatively few problems.
 There are a large variety of banks available in Austria and over 3,000 ATMs that work 24/7 and accept many of the popular debit and credit cards.
 In order to open a bank account in Austria you should always remember to have the following documentation: